CWI News – June 28, 2024

 Don’t Wait!
 Register Now for CWI Summer Camps

 Do you have a middle or high school student that’s passionate about computing, cybersecurity, and STEM?
-College of Western Idaho (CWI) has a range of fun and engaging summer camps that help kids level up their technology skills, but spots are filling up fast.
+College of Western Idaho (CWI) has a fun and engaging summer camp that helps kids level up their technology skills, but spots are filling up fast.
 Here are the details you need to know!

 Cyber Summer Camp